qrtl/rpl-custom/stock_picking_partner_info/README.rst

 This module does the following:

-* Displays the partner address and phone in the transfer form for outgoing deliveries.
+* Displays the partner address and phone in the transfer form.

 **Table of contents**